-In truth, it was like the wedding ceremony I never had.
+In truth, it was like the wedding ceremony we never had.
 Your Granny’s house was treated to the same epic spruce-up it received during the last bachelor days of all her boys.
 I volunteered your Auntie’s fine singing voice.
 Every tome and tune were pored over.
-Noses were turned up at the mention of a sausage roll.
+Noses were flung skyward at the mention of a sausage roll.
 And I sighed heavily every time I looked at the family portrait above the TV in which I am channelling some groovy fairway fashion with my classic diamond v-neck golfer’s jumper replete with polo-neck.

 Your Dad shrugged off his own suggestion at the speed his ears could hear it.
 “Ah, she won’t know it, and it probably wouldn’t fit.
 Nevermind.”